Adaptive Graph Auto-Encoder for General Data Clustering

 \section{Introduction}

-Clustering, which intends to group data points without any prior information, is one of the most fundamental tasks in machine learning.
-As well as the well-known k-means, graph-based clustering \cite{SC, CAN, FKSC} is also a representative kind of clustering method.
+Clustering, which intends to group data points without supervision information, is one of the most fundamental tasks in machine learning.
+As well as the well-known $k$-means \cite{clustering_base, FCM, MJP}, graph-based clustering \cite{SC, RatioCut, CAN} is also a representative kind of clustering method.
 Graph-based clustering methods can capture manifold information so that they are available for the non-Euclidean type data, which is not provided by $k$-means.
 Therefore, they are widely used in practice.
 Due to the success of deep learning, how to combine neural networks and traditional clustering models has been studied a lot \cite{SpectralNet, DEC, DFKM}.
 In particular, CNN-based clustering models have been extensively investigated \cite{JULE,DEPICT,DualDeepClustering}.
-However, the convolution operation may be unavailable on other kinds of datasets, \textit{e.g.}, text datasets, social network datasets, \textit{etc}.
+However, the convolution operation may be unavailable on other kinds of datasets, \textit{e.g.}, text, social network, signal, data mining, \textit{etc}.

 Network embedding is a fundamental task for graph type data such as recommendation systems, social networks, \textit{etc}.
 The goal is to map nodes of a given graph into latent features (namely embedding) such that the learned embedding can be utilized on node classification, node clustering, and link prediction.
-Roughly speaking, the network embedding approaches can be classified into 2 categories: generative models \cite{GraphGAN, DeepWalk, node2vec} and discriminative models \cite{DNGR,SDNE}.
+Roughly speaking, the network embedding approaches can be classified into 2 categories: generative models \cite{GraphGAN, DeepWalk} and discriminative models \cite{DNGR,SDNE}.
 The former tries to model a connectivity distribution for each node while the latter learns to distinguish whether an edge exists between two nodes directly.

-In recent years, graph neural networks (\textit{GNN}) \cite{GNN}, especially graph convolution neural networks (\textit{GCN}), have attracted a mass of attention due to the success made in the neural networks area.
+In recent years, graph neural networks (\textit{GNN}) \cite{GNN}, especially graph convolution neural networks (\textit{GCN}) \cite{GCN,ChebNet}, have attracted a mass of attention due to the success made in the neural networks area.
 GNNs extend classical neural networks into irregular data so that the deep information hidden in graphs is exploited sufficiently.
 In this paper, we only focus on GCNs and its variants.
 GCNs have shown superiority compared with traditional network embedding models.
-Similarly, graph auto-encoder (\textit{GAE}) \cite{GAE} is developed to extend GCN into unsupervised learning.
+Similarly, graph auto-encoder (\textit{GAE}) \cite{GAE,MGAE,AttentionGAE} is developed to extend GCN into unsupervised learning.